ryanvanrooyen/csscrape/README.md

 */
 ```

-### csscrape uses simple json and css to describe how you want your data
+### Use simple json & css to describe the data you want
 Example - Same as above, but get only the first 2 packages and their details:

 ```js